George Meade: Overland campaign

-The Union Army moved ponderously slow toward their new positions and Meade lashed out at Maj.
-Gen. Philip Sheridan and his cavalry corps blaming them for not clearing the road and not informing Meade of the enemies movements.
-Grant had brought Sheridan with him from the Western Theater and he found the Army of the Potomac's cavalry corps run down and in poor discipline.
+The Union Army moved ponderously slowly toward its new positions, and Meade lashed out at Maj.
+Gen. Philip Sheridan and his cavalry corps blamed them for not clearing the road and not informing Meade of the enemy's movements.
+Grant had brought Sheridan with him from the western theater, and he found the Army of the Potomac's cavalry corps run down and in poor discipline.
 Meade and Sheridan clashed over the use of cavalry since the Army of the Potomac had historically used cavalry as couriers, scouting and headquarters guards.
 Sheridan told Meade that he could "whip Stuart" if Meade let him.
-Meade reported the conversation to Grant thinking he would reprimand the insurbordinate Sheridan, but he replied, "Well, he generally knows what he is talking about.
+Meade reported the conversation to Grant, thinking he would reprimand the insubordinate Sheridan, but he replied, "Well, he generally knows what he is talking about.
 Let him start right out and do it."
-Meade deferred to Grant's judgment and issued orders to Sheridan to "proceed against the enemy's cavalry" and from May 9 through May 24, sent him on a raid toward Richmond, directly challenging the Confederate cavalry.
+Meade deferred to Grant's judgment and issued orders to Sheridan to "proceed against the enemy's cavalry" and, from May 9 through May 24, sent him on a raid toward Richmond, directly challenging the Confederate cavalry.
 Sheridan's cavalry had great success, they broke up the Confederate supply lines, liberated hundreds of Union prisoners, mortally wounded Confederate General J.E.B.
 Stuart and threatened the city of Richmond.
 However, his departure left the Union Army blind to enemy movements.

 Grant made his headquarters with Meade for the remainder of the war, which caused Meade to chafe at the close supervision he received.
 A newspaper reported the Army of the Potomac was, "directed by Grant, commanded by Meade, and led by Hancock, Sedgwick and Warren."
 Following an incident in June 1864, in which Meade disciplined reporter Edward Cropsey from The Philadelphia Inquirer newspaper for an unfavorable article, all of the press assigned to his army agreed to mention Meade only in conjunction with setbacks.
 Meade apparently knew nothing of this arrangement, and the reporters giving all of the credit to Grant angered Meade.

 Additional differences caused further friction between Grant and Meade.
 Waging a war of attrition in the Overland Campaign against Lee, Grant was willing to suffer previously unacceptable losses with the knowledge that the Union Army had replacement soldiers available, whereas the Confederates did not.
 Meade was opposed to Grant's recommendations to directly attack fortified Confederate positions which resulted in huge losses of Union soldiers.
 Grant became frustrated with Meade's cautious approach and despite his initial promise to allow Meade latitude in his command, Grant began to override Meade and order the tactical deployment of the Army of the Potomac.